Boat Registration & Sail Numbering

 A full set of sails for the RC Laser comprises three rigs/sails.
 The 'A' rig (often described as the 'light airs' or 'drifter' rig) is the largest and is most suited to light winds.
 The 'B' or 'standard' (as delivered in the box with your new boat) rig will be used for the most common wind strengths.
 The 'C' rig (sometimes referred to as the 'Strong Wind' )reserved for moderate to strong Wind sailing.
 And finaly the new 'D' rig for thoes wilder days of sailing.

 If you can only afford one additional sail then your choice should be determined by the wind conditions in which you expect to sail most.
 For example, if you sail mostly on an inland lake surrounded by trees you should go for the A rig.
 If however you will be sailing mostly on or near the sea you may prefer to make the C or 'D' rig your additional sail.

 Sail and hull numbering should follow the recommendations set out on diagram below.

 Upon registering your boat with the association you will be issued with your registered UK hull number.
 You may do this free of charge but please note that only currently paid up members of the association may race in certain RC Laser events.

-Membership of the association costs £7.50 per anum and is optional.
+Membership of the association costs £8.00 per anum and is optional.
 To see what you would get for your membership fee go to the association page.
-You may download an application/order form in PDF or you may phone/e-mail the association for further details.

 When registering your boat with the UKRCLA you have the opportunity to purchase sets of sail numbers from the association.
 These sets comprise 2 off each of the last two digits of your hull number (4 digits in total) - enough for one sail.
 Supplies of hull numbers and national letters for both the sails and the hull may also be obtained from the UKRCLA.